nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a Submission : `deleteSubmission`

-Deletes the specified submission from every student in the address book.
+Deletes the specified submission from every student in the student list.

 Format: `deleteSubmission sm/SUBMISSION_NAME`